jeff5/python-with-science/doc/source/koch_fractal/koch_fractal.rst

    You can easily see how *recursion* makes that happen.
    In the code we have to stop eventually;
    in the real Koch curve, it goes on forever.

-The drawing is still too slow once ``order`` is 6 or more.
-(The calculation is fast.)
-The ``turtle`` module wants to show you every change as it is happening: good when debugging, not so good when you just want the result.

-We can delay putting the actions on the screen with the ``tracer`` function.
-But then we have to tell it to appear using the ``update`` function, when we're ready.

 Looks like snow